dyxstat/HiCBin/README.md

 ### 1.Preprocess Raw reads
 Adaptor sequences are removed by bbduk from the BBTools suite with parameter ‘ktrim=r k=23 mink=11 hdist=1 minlen=50 tpe tbo’ and reads are quality-trimmed using bbduk with parameters ‘trimq=10 qtrim=r ftm=5 minlen=50’.
 Then, the first 10 nucleotides of each read are trimmed by bbduk with parameter ‘ftl=10’.
 ### 2.Shotgun assembly
-For the shotgun library, de novo metagenome assembly is produced by MEGAHIT (v1.2.9).
+For the shotgun library, de novo metagenome assembly is produced by an assembly software, such as MEGAHIT.
 ```
 megahit -1 SG1.fastq.gz -2 SG2.fastq.gz -o ASSEMBLY --min-contig-len 1000 --k-min 21 --k-max 141 --k-step 12 --merge-level 20,0.95
 ```
 ### 3.Align Hi-C paired-end reads to assembled contigs
 Hi-C paired-end reads are mapped to assembled contigs using BWA-MEM with parameters ‘-5SP’.
-Then, samtools with parameters ‘view -F 0x904’ is applied on the resulting BAM files to remove unmapped reads (0x4) and supplementary (0x800) and secondary (0x100) alignments.
+Then, samtools with parameters ‘view -F 0x904’ is applied to remove unmapped reads (0x4) and supplementary (0x800) and secondary (0x100) alignments and then sort BAM files by name.
 ```
 bwa index final.contigs.fa
 bwa mem -5SP final.contigs.fa hic_read1.fastq.gz hic_read2.fastq.gz > MAP.sam